MR-ROGUE01/machine-learning-feature-scaling/README.md

 ## Conclusion

-This project helped me understand the practical importance of Feature Scaling and how different machine learning algorithms react differently to standardized data.
-It also improved my understanding of preprocessing, visualization, and model evaluation techniques in Machine Learning.
+This project helped me build a deeper understanding of preprocessing techniques in Machine Learning, especially the practical importance of Standardization for distance-based algorithms.

+It also strengthened my understanding of:

+* Feature Scaling
+* Data Visualization
+* Regression Analysis
+* Model Evaluation
+* Algorithm Behavior before and after preprocessing

+The project focuses on learning through implementation, experimentation, and visual interpretation rather than only theoretical understanding.